Jungle-Bus/Busy-Hours/README.md

 Busy Hours is web tool to allow easy editing of OpenStreetMap public transport hours.

+## Usage

+### Direct links

+You can create direct links to load public transport routes :

+* `http://yourhost.net/#/line/1234` : load relation route master 1234
+* `http://yourhost.net/#/line/1234/trip/4567` : load relation route 4567 (part of route master 1234)
+* `http://yourhost.net/#/load/2468` : load relation 2468 (can be route or route master, there will be an automatic redirect)

 ## Develop

 To run the project locally, you need to first `git clone` this repository, and have NodeJS >= 9 installed on your computer.